23Aditya/23Aditya/README.md

 ### Hi there 👋
+🔭 I’m currently working on Computer Vision projects
+👯 I’m looking to collaborate on research projects in fields of computer vision.

 <!--
 **23Aditya/23Aditya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.